neuropsychology/ComplexSpan/README.md

 **Working Memory** is a critical component of human cognition and can be defined as the ability to store and process information simultaneously.

-A **complex span task** is the commonly used tool by researchers and practitioners to assess working memory capacity; it does so by interleaving to-be-recalled material (e.g., digits or letters) with processing tasks (e.g., verbal, spatiovisual) .
+A **complex span task** is the commonly used tool by researchers and practitioners to assess working memory capacity; it does so by interleaving to-be-recalled material (e.g., digits, letters, visual patterns) with processing tasks (e.g., verbal, spatiovisual).
 One example would be to have participants read a series of sentences and deciding whether they were correct while remembering the last word of each sentence for serial recall at the end of each trial (Daneman & Carpenter, 1980).

 However, research and clinical settings currently face a few issues regarding the use of complex span tasks: